-Jobs and Trump: The similarities
+Jobs and Trump: The differences

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.